tkhq/sdk/packages/telegram-cloud-storage-stamper/README.md

 #### Argument Usage

 The `.create()` and `.setSigningKey()` functions take one of the following 4 sets of arguments:
-- No arguments: Use an API key at the default location within Telegram Cloud Storage `TURNKEY_API_KEY` and set that as the signing key
+- No arguments: Use an API key at the default location within Telegram Cloud Storage `@turnkey/TURNKEY_API_KEY` and set that as the signing key
 - Just an API key: Store the passed in API key and at the default Telegram Cloud Storage location and set that as the signing key
 - Just a Cloud Storage key: Use an API key stored at the specified Telegram Cloud Storage key location and set that as the signing key
 - Both an API key and a Cloud Storage key: Store the passed API key at the specified Telegram Cloud Storage key location and set that as the signing key